srihareendra/HR-Analytics/ConfigureIntegration.md

 In this lab, you will configure your EBS source in ODI, create the mapping, and run the integration.

 Oracle Data Integrator is a comprehensive data integration platform that covers all integration requirements: from high-volume, high-performance batch loads, to event-driven, trickle-feed integration processes, to SOA-enabled data services.
 It offers an extensive graphical environment to build manage, monitor and maintain integration processes resulting in faster and simpler development and maintenance for organization's.
-We will only scratch the surface of ODI here, but you can read more about ODI [here](https://docs.oracle.com/cd/E17904_01/integrate.1111/e12641/overview.htm#ODIGS111)
+We will only scratch the surface of ODI here, but you can read more about ODI [here](https://docs.oracle.com/cd/E17904_01/integrate.1111/e12641/overview.htm#ODIGS111).

 <!---To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.-->

-To log issues, go to [here]().
+To log issues, go [here]().

 ## Objectives